Vital Statistics - Birth Database

 Prior to 1944 all vital events were classified by place of occurrence.
 Since 1944, births, stillbirths, and deaths have been classified by area of reported residence, with births and stillbirths according to the residence of the mother.

-The target population of the Birth database is births to Canadian resident women in Canada and to Canadian resident women in American states.
+The target population of the Birth database is births to Canadian resident women occurring in Canada.

-The actual (survey) population of the Birth database is births to Canadian resident women and non-resident women in Canada, and births to Canadian resident women in some American states.
+The actual (survey) population of the Birth database is births to Canadian resident women and non-resident women occurring in Canada.

 This survey is a census with a cross-sectional design.